SebasLee/Amazon-Assesment/README.md

 # Pull Request and Merging Code
 With edited code now in the copied repository, merging it with the original repository can be initiated with a **pull request**.

-On the copied repository's main page, click on the pull requests tab on the navigation bar below the repository name.
+On the copied repository's main page, click on the **Pull requests** tab on the navigation bar below the repository name.
 <br></br>
 <img src="./images/pull.jpeg" />
 <br></br>

-Once on the new page click on the green new pull request button on the right side of the page.
+Once on the new page click on the **New pull request** button on the right side of the page.
 <br></br>
 <img src="./images/newRequest.jpeg" />
 <br></br>

 Any additions or deletions to the code can be reviewed and compared.
 The green square indicates the route the copied repository's code will take to reach the original repository.
-Ensure that the branch names are correct to receive the "Able to merge" prompt.
-If there are no other errors, click on the "create pull request" button.
+Ensure that the branch names are correct to receive the **Able to merge** prompt.
+If there are no other errors, click on the **Create pull request** button.
 <br></br>
 <img src="./images/newCompare.jpeg" />
 <br></br>

 On the new page, custom messages can be created to explain the edits.
-When ready, click on the "create pull request" button to send the changes to the original repository owner.
+When ready, click on the **Create pull request** button to send the changes to the original repository owner.
 <br></br>
 <img src="./images/message.jpeg" />
 <br></br>